Soft Pneumatic Grippers: Topology optimization, 3D-printing and Experimental validation: Introduction

-Topology optimization (TO), a computational design method, furnishes an optimized material layout within the design domain for a specific objective with the given constraints.
+Topology optimization (TO), a computational design approach, provides an optimized material layout within the design domain to achieve a specific objective while adhering to given constraints.
 The domain is parametrized using standard/advanced finite elements (FEs)~\cite{kumar2022honeytop90}.
 Each element is typically assigned a design variable $\rho$, which is assumed constant within that element.
 During the optimization process, $\rho$ toggles between `0' and `1', where $\rho =1$ and $\rho=0$ indicate the solid and void material states, respectively.
 Ideally, the final optimized design should consist of FEs with $\rho = 1$, indicating a precise solid-void distribution.
 However, due to the relaxed nature of TO formulation~\cite{bendsoe2013topology}, FEs with $0 < \rho < 1$ also exist in the solution~\cite{bendsoe2013topology}.

-For a typical application, the applied loads are constant, that is, loads are \textit{design-independent}; however, as SPGs are activated by pneumatic loads which change their point of actions and direction with TO iterations, that is, such loads are \textit{design-dependent}.
-The characteristics of a soft robot are similar to a compliant mechanism (CM) as both use their flexible members to perform the tasks~\cite{kumar2022towards,pinskier2024diversity}.
-Therefore, a repeating part of the SPG/PneuNet (Soft pneumatic network) unit can be designed considering it as a CM activated via design-dependent pneumatic load~\cite{kumar2022towards,pinskier2021bioinspiration,kumar2022topological}.
-Pneumatic loads' \textit{design-dependent} behavior affects the final topology of the mechanism/soft robots~\cite{kumar2020topology,kumar2024sorotop}.
-However, they pose several distinct challenges within a TO framework~\cite{kumar2020topology,kumar2023topress} as mentioned above their direction, location, and magnitude change.
-The challenges even become substantially pronounced in the case of CMs optimization; therefore, to date, only a few methods have been reported for designing pressure-actuated CMs (Pa-CMs)~\cite{kumar2022topological}, which are summarized below in context of the soft pneumatic grippers and Pa-CMs.
+In typical applications, the applied loads are constant, and therefore \textit{design-independent}; however, in the case of SPGs, actuation is driven by pneumatic loads whose point of action and direction evolve with TO iterations, making them inherently \textit{design-dependent}~\cite{kumar2022topological}.
+Furthermore, the characteristics of a soft robot are similar to those of a compliant mechanism (CM), as both utilize their flexible members to perform their respective tasks \cite{kumar2022towards,pinskier2024diversity,lu2022optimal,zhang2018design,chi2025topology}.
+Therefore, a repeating part of the SPG/PneuNet unit can be designed as a CM actuated by a design-dependent pneumatic load~\cite{kumar2022towards,kumar2022topological}.
+The design-dependent nature of these loads significantly influences the resulting topology of the mechanism or soft robot~\cite{kumar2020topology,kumar2024sorotop}.
+However, such loads introduce several distinct challenges within a TO framework~\cite{kumar2020topology,kumar2023topress}, as their direction, location, and magnitude change during the optimization process.
+These challenges become even more pronounced in compliant mechanism optimization; as a result, to date, only a few methods have been reported for designing pressure-actuated CMs (Pa-CMs)~\cite{kumar2020topology,kumar2022topological}.